amirbrd/bike-share-balancing/README.md

 ## Conclusion

 The Toronto Bike Share Analysis project provides valuable insights into bike usage patterns and station utilization.
-By identifying over- and under-utilized stations, the analysis supports informed decision-making for optimizing bike distribution and improving the overall efficiency of the bike share system.
+By identifying over- and under-utilized stations, the analysis supports informed decision-making for implementing incentives for users to optimize bike distribution and improving the overall efficiency of the bike share system.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.